Random Access to Grammar Compressed Strings: Introduction

 Theorem~\ref{thm:approxstringmatching} gives us the first non-trivial algorithms for approximate pattern matching over any grammar compressed string.
-For instance, if we plug in the Landau-Viskin or Cole-Hariharan algorithms in Theorem~\ref{thm:approxstringmatching}(ii) we obtain an algorithm of $O(n(\min\{mk, k^4 + m\} + \log N) + \occ)$ time and $O(n\cdot \alpha_k(n) +m + \occ)$ space.
-It is important to note that any algorithm (not only Landau-Viskin or Cole-Hariharan) and any similarity measure (not only edit distance) can be applied to Theorem~\ref{thm:approxstringmatching}.
+For instance, if we plug in the Landau-Vishkin \cite{LV1989} or Cole-Hariharan \cite{CH2002} algorithms in Theorem~\ref{thm:approxstringmatching}(i) we obtain an algorithm with $O(n(\min\{mk, k^4 + m\} + \log N) + \occ)$ time and $O(n\cdot \alpha_k(n) +m + \occ)$ space.
+Note that any algorithm (not only the above two) and any distance metric (not only edit distance) can be applied to Theorem~\ref{thm:approxstringmatching}.
 For example, under the Hamming distance measure we can combine our algorithm with a fast algorithm for the (uncompressed) approximate string matching problem for the Hamming distance measure~\cite{AmirLewensteinPorat2004}.